 The AERMET program is ran in three stages.
-The meteorological station information was defined in Stage 1 and the data was extracted for the specified dates.
-Average hourly wind data from AERMINUTE was merged with the hourly surface and upper air data in Stage 2.
-Surface characteristics from AERSURFACE was input into the program in Stage 3.
-In addition, the following regulatory default options was defined in Stage 3:
+The meteorological station information will be defined in Stage 1 and the data will be extracted for the specified dates.
+Average hourly wind data from AERMINUTE will be merged with the hourly surface and upper air data in Stage 2.
+Surface characteristics from AERSURFACE will be input into the program in Stage 3.
+In addition, the following regulatory default options will be defined in Stage 3: